 A dental appliance is a device that is put in the mouth that can be removed to clean, sometimes referred to as removable dental appliance.
-This includes sports mouth guards, clench inhibitors, night guards, bleaching trays, orthodontic retainers and aligners, snoring and airway appliances and dentures.
+This includes dentures, sports mouth guards, clench inhibitors, night guards, bleaching trays, orthodontic retainers and aligners, snoring and airway appliances.

 They have an important role for oral health, from replacing missing teeth, to protecting the teeth and mouth from trauma.
 Whatever the reason you have an appliance, it is important to keep it clean – just like your teeth.

 Plaque biofilm will develop on all surfaces in your mouth, including the surfaces of appliances.
 Your mouth has hundreds of bacteria that will thrive in the plaque biofilm that builds up on the surface of your appliance, so it’s really important to clean appliances thoroughly and regularly – even if it’s only in your mouth for an hour each week.

 It is also important to clean teeth and soft tissues which are in contact with your appliances.
 This isn’t always easy if you have a single tooth on either side of your mouth, or the appliance is supported by dental implants.

 Take your mouth guard with you when you visit your dentist so they can check fit and wear, and clean it for you if necessary.
 Always let them know if you are having problems wearing your appliance.

 Thorough daily cleaning is important for comfort and health.
 Poor appliance hygiene can lead to soreness, infection and bad breath.

 Your dental team or Growing Smiles Oral Health Coach will give you one to one advice on what is right for you.
 Not sure how?
 Book Time Out For Teeth, our virtual coaching service for one to one advice.

 Rinsing, immersing and brushing all have a role in appliance hygiene care.
 Follow instructions from your dental team and the manufacturer’s instructions on product use.